anoved/ReadingListReader/README.md

 Safari Reading List "lets you save web pages to read or browse later."
 This script reads your Reading List and lists the articles bookmarked therein.
 It is offered as a proof of concept rather than a finished tool.
 Safari's bookmarks file format is undocumented so reading it directly is totally unsupported and quite likely to fail in a variety of cases.
 That said, this script **does not** edit or modify your Safari bookmarks file in any way.
 No changes are made to the status of your Reading List.

 This script is derived from [Safari-Reading-List-Recipe](https://github.com/anoved/Safari-Reading-List-Recipe).
 It's intended to facilitate experimental integration of Reading List with services like Instapaper or Pinboard.
-For example, you can [import](https://pinboard.in/settings/import/) the output of `readinglistreader.py --netscape` to add your unread articles to Pinboard.
+For example, you can [import](https://pinboard.in/settings/import/) the output of `readinglistreader.py --bookmarks` to add your unread articles to Pinboard.

 Usage
 -----

 	usage: readinglistreader.py [-h] [--separator SEP] [--quote QUOTE] [--forcequotes] [--fields FIELD [FIELD ...]]
-								[--header] [--timestamp FORMAT] [--netscape]
+								[--header] [--timestamp FORMAT] [--bookmarks]
 								[--show FILTER] [--sortfield FIELD]
 								[--sortorder ORDER] [--output OUTPUT]
 								[--input INPUT]